rajivshah3/documentation/contributing/0.1/iotaledger/contribution-guidelines.md

 <summary>Getting started with your first contribution</summary>
 <br>

-At the root of each IOTAledger repository is a contribution guide with advice for getting started.
+In the `.github` directory of each IOTAledger repository is a `CONTRIBUTING.md` file with advice for getting started.

 If you are unsure where to begin, you can start by looking any `beginner` or `help-wanted` issues.
 </details>